nygdjs/duedate-calculator/README.md

 #### Disclaimer

 -   First time ever using `Date`.
 -   Never wrote tests in my developer life 🙈.
-Need to learn that.
+So tried out Jest for the first time.
--   First time using ES modules in the browser and it is fun 👌.
+-   First time using ES modules in the browser and it is fun. 👌